TRANSYLVANIA’S PRINCELY PALACE

 Translation made by: Ciprian Dobra, PR expert

-The Principal Palace, like many other monuments in the Alba Carolina Citadel, has got a long history, linked to personalities and outstanding events in the Transylvanian and even European history.
+The Princely Palace, like many other monuments in the Alba Carolina Citadel, has got a long history, linked to personalities and outstanding events in the Transylvanian and even European history.
 The first phase of the existence of a palace in this area dates back to the end of the twelfth century and the beginning of the thirteenth century, and is related to the establishment of the seat for the bishop of Transylvania and for the members of the chapter.

 The edifice lived its glory days during the Transylvanian Principality when, for more than 150 years, the fate of the region was headed from Alba Iulia.
 It goes without saying that the princely residence was the center and the most important scene of the political life in Transylvania at the time.
 For this stage of the greatest historical importance of the palace, we have to consider the whole complex, with three courtyards, that is, including the area of the current Archbishop’s Palace.